How do I choose a suitable home loan?

 - Low Doc Loan: Suitable for the self-employed and anyone else who is unable to provide full financial statements or other evidence of income when applying for a loan.

-- Construction: A mortgage that pays builders in agreed stages, with interest only charged on the amount paid out.
+- Construction: Pays builders in agreed stages, with interest only charged on the amount paid out.
+A popular investment loans option.

 - Bridging: Loans to bridge the gap between selling your home and buying another.